T-R3x3r/EYPOR-AI/docs/HUMAN_IN_LOOP_IMPLEMENTATION_SUMMARY.md

-# Human-in-the-Loop Model Rerun System Implementation
+# Model Selection System Implementation

 ## 🎯 Overview

-I have implemented a comprehensive human-in-the-loop system that automatically detects database changes and asks the user which model to rerun, with special highlighting for "runall" files.
+I have implemented a comprehensive model selection system that automatically detects database changes and asks the user which model to rerun, with special highlighting for "runall" files.

 ## 🔧 Key Components Implemented